-Luxembourg's Brasserie Nationale, also known as the Bofferding Brewery, has announced that it recently signed an agreement with the Brewers of Europe association, committing to the transparency of packaging.
+Luxembourg's Brasserie Nationale, also known as the Bofferding Brewery, has announced the signature of an agreement with the Brewers of Europe association, committing to the transparency of packaging.

 On Thursday 5 September 2019, the association of European Brewers and its members, including the Bofferding Brewery, signed a voluntary agreement, committing to mentioning the ingredients and the energy value of their products on all packaging (bottle labels, cans, packs) by 2022.